Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 Where `gdk_gl_context` is a C-pointer to the internally held [OpenGL context](https://docs.gtk.org/gdk4/class.GLContext.html).
 We usually do not have to interact with this context, though any `render` signal handler still requires including this argument to conform to the above signature.

 We note that signal `render` requires its callback to return a boolean.
-This return value notifies mousetrap whether the `GLArea`s framebuffer was updated during the draw step.
+This return value notifies Mousetrap whether the `GLArea`s framebuffer was updated during the draw step.
 If we modified the image we want to appear on screen, we should return `true`, if no drawing has taken place and the `GLArea` does not need to be updated, `false` should be returned.

 In the signal handler of `render`, we should make sure to bind the current `GLArea`s OpenGL context as the active one using [`make_current`](@ref) (see below).
 This is to make sure that we are rendering to the buffer associated with the specific `GLArea` emitting the signal, not another instance of the same widget type, or a completely separate OpenGL context from another library.

 !!! warning "GLAreas do not share a Context"
-    Unlike `RenderArea`, which all share a singular global OpenGL context, each `GLArea` instance has their own OpenGL context, meaning objects cannot be transmitted between `GLArea`s, and, if one is unrealized, all objects associated with that context will be inaccessible.
+    Unlike `RenderArea`, which all share a singular global OpenGL context, each `GLArea` instance has their own OpenGL context, meaning objects cannot be transmitted between `GLArea`s, and, if one is unrealized, all objects associated with that context will be inaccessible (but not freed).

 For performance optimization reasons, `GLArea` will only be drawn when necessary, as is the case for all objects subtyping `Widget`.
-We can manually request `GLArea` to update the frame after this one, by calling [`queue_render`](@ref), which will request the image on screen to be updated as soon as possible.
+We can manually request `GLArea` to update the frame after this one, by calling [`queue_render`](@ref).

 General usage of `GLarea` with another OpenGL-based library will have the following structure: